johnschwenck/johnschwenck.github.io/book_lists_and_reviews/all_time_favorites.md

 ---
 layout: page
-title: 2021 Year in Review
+title: All-Time Favorite Books
 subtitle: The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go. - Dr. Suess
 ---

-### All-Time 10 Favorite Books:
+### Top 10 Overall Favorite Books:
 1. *Thinking Fast & Slow* by Daniel Kahneman
 2. *Alexander Hamilton* by Ron Chernow
 3. *The Biggest Bluff* by Maria Konnikova